 The 2019 Making Strides Against Breast Cancer walk will be held Saturday, Oct.
 19, at Midtown Park at North Hills, 2011 Cardinal St., Raleigh, North Carolina.
 Check-in begins at 7:30 a.m.
 The walk begins at 9:15 a.m.
 From Aug.
 23 through Oct.
 19, Pullen-Smith will donate a portion of the proceeds from the sales of her book to Team Duke Women’s Cancer Care Raleigh and the American Cancer Society.

 To learn more about “New Woman in The Mirror” or to order her book, visit barbarapullensmith.com.
-To join Team Duke Women’s Cancer Care Raleigh or Team Duke Cancer Center Durham or pledge support, visit Team Duke Cancer Center Durham or Team Duke Women's Cancer Care Raleigh.
+To join Team Duke Women’s Cancer Care Raleigh or Team Duke Cancer Center Durham or pledge support, visit the following sites: Team Duke Cancer Center Durham, led by Rachel Blitzblau, MD, and Jennifer Plichta, MD, or Team Duke Women's Cancer Care Raleigh.